Practical Travel Tips and Advice for Women Traveling in Uganda

-There are some practical things you can do about your well-being while eating out such as avoiding any street vendors since their hygienic ways may not be the best.
-I have some friends who eat Rolex all the time – not the watch but Rolled Eggs in chapati with vegetables – a very popular Ugandan dish that was innovated by some University Students and has spread all over Uganda.
+There are some practical things you can do about your well-being while eating out, such as avoiding any street vendors since their hygienic ways may not be the best.
+I have some friends who eat Rolex all the time – not the watch but Rolled Eggs in a chapati with vegetables – a favorite Ugandan dish that was innovated by some University Students and has spread all over Uganda.

 Vegetarians and Vegans can survive in Uganda on a plant-based diet – even the gorillas do.

 With the Internet, have patience, we have 3-G, 4-G in fewer places, in reality, it will be more like 2-G.

 Speed- will mot often be not what you are used to – have patience – Hakuna Matata.